rowanoulton/food/README.md

 # food
-A small command line tool for tracking the price of food from different sources
+A small command-line tool for tracking the price of food from different sources